|

 blood pressure, generalized

-stress, anxiety and insomnia.
+stress, and anxiety.

 Biofeedback is a valuable option, because it is a noninvasive process